FCE Reading and Use of English Practice Test 1

 32 A. Second sentence of Paragraph Two: …the smell of fresh baking greets us.
 Answer B is not mentioned.
 The opposite of Answers C and D is stated in the text.

 33 D. Last two sentences of Paragraph Three: … it was too much to take in at nineteen.
 If I’d stayed longer, I might have settled in better.
 Answers A and C are not mentioned.
-Answer B is incorrect as she only felt homesick at first, not ‘most of the time’ as states in the answer.
+Answer B is incorrect as she only felt homesick at first, not ‘most of the time’ as stated in the answer.

 34 B. Second sentence: ‘I’d been the typical kid, singing with a hairbrush in front of the mirror, dreaming of being a star one day,’.
 The opposite of other answers is stated in the text.